stefanprodan/WebApiThrottle/README.md

 ###IP and/or Client Key White-listing

-If requests are initiated from an white-listed IP or Client, then the throttling policy will not be applied and the requests will not be stored.
+If requests are initiated from an white-listed IP or Client, then the throttling policy will not be applied and the requests will not get stored.

 ``` cs
 config.MessageHandlers.Add(new ThrottlingHandler()